 As teams share their experiences with the public, they may have opportunities to interact with the media.
 The ADC team would like to know when a team is highlighted in the media.
-Each team should keep a list of these media interactions and share any links to newspaper postings, online stories, videos, live events, etc., with the ADC team at JSC-M2MSTEM@mail.nasa.gov.
+Each team should keep a list of these media interactions and share any links to newspaper postings, online stories, videos, live events, etc., with JSC-ADC@mail.nasa.gov.